-- To acquaint students with masterpieces in world literature a cross nations, in various languages. - To familiarize students, the existence of great works of imagination in the Western barylandscape so it serves as an effective backdrop for the study.
+- To acquaint students with masterpieces in world literature from literature in various languages. - To create in them an awareness of the existence of great works of imagination in the Western literary landscape so it serves as an effective backdrop for a study of the prescribed texts.